uq-eresearch/thales/doc/thales-install-guide.md

 	    sudo useradd --shell /sbin/nologin --home-dir /usr/local/nginx -c "Nginx server" nginx

+    The warning about the home directory already existing can be ignored.

 3. Change file and directory permissions to allow the nginx user to read the precompiled asset files.
 How this is done will depend on where the application was installed.
 For example, if they were